Moving to Turkey

 Expats will find the cost of living in Turkey more reasonable than in neighbouring European countries.
 The country has yet to be admitted into the EU and it follows that those with foreign purchasing power can make their money last longer and reach further, even if choosing to live in the largely popular expat areas or in the coastal resort towns.

-Turkey has no national health system available to expats, and it is essential that expats have comprehensive medical insurance in place.
 The country’s healthcare system may not be up to the standards that many Westerners may be used to, but private healthcare facilities of a good standard can be found in the major cities of Ankara and Istanbul.
 Many doctors in these facilities will be able to speak English.